Decoding Cellular Signaling and Proteolytic Regulation

 All kingdoms of life have evolved to sense signals such as light, gravity, temperature, oxygen, metabolites, and hormones.
-Once perceived, these signals are transduced into developmental and physiological responses by reprogramming appropriate genes.
-We aim to decode and provide mechanistic insight into the basis of signal recognition and propagation pathways in cells.
+Once perceived, these signals are transduced into precise developmental and physiological responses through dynamic cellular reprogramming.
+Our research aims to uncover the molecular mechanisms underlying signal perception, recognition, and propagation within cells.
 Our research has been focused on the investigation of the ubiquitin proteasome system, light signaling pathways, and plant hormone sensing mechanisms.

 Read more about our main avenues of research (click on the links below):